MetPX/sarracenia/doc/design/plan.rst

      Assigned to: ??

-     Need to document all the steps in setting up a switch in whatever cluster configurations are deemed appropriate (standalone first, then perhaps ddsr, and others.)
+     Need to document all the steps in setting up a pump in whatever cluster configurations are deemed appropriate (standalone first, then perhaps ddsr, and others.)
      Perhaps easier to build simple commands, than complicated documentation. tradeoffs.